jwinn03/jwinn03.github.io/projects/2025-08-25-pitch-sensor-interface.md

 ## Try it [here](/demos/pitch.html)

-*Before the write-up actually starts, a note for those actually reading this before I publish: don't expect this write-up or the code quality to be the most spectacularly impressive thing.
-I graduated with my undergraduate degree last spring, and this is the first time I'm doing this kind of public demo + write-up, like something you'd see from the Hacker News forums.
+*A note for those actually reading this before I publish: don't expect this write-up or the code quality to be the most spectacularly impressive thing.
 I've basically never used Javascript or HTML before this.
-The idea for this project came a couple months ago, so I wanted to make it exist and share it with others.
-I don't know if what I've made is all that revolutionary (probably not), though what I do know is that it addresses a problem in a way that I haven't seen anyone else do before.*
+The idea for this project came a couple months ago, so I wanted to make it exist and share it with others.*

 Musicians who play instruments that don't have built-in pitches[^1] are constantly working on their intonation (pitch accuracy).
 Having good and consistent intonation is one of many important elements in musicianship, alongside tone color, clarity, rhythmic accuracy, dynamic contrast, and many other quantifiable, unquantifiable and semi-quantifiable factors.
 Pitch accuracy however, is highly quantifiable, at least in theory.
 Every note is just a frequency, and "correct" frequencies are just multiples of a standard pitch (e.g. A4 = 440hz), specifically multiplying by the 12th root of 2.
 This led me to the idea of creating a platform for musicians to record takes of themselves practicing and providing feedback in the form of pitch accuracy checking, aimed at musicians who have gone beyond the basics.